Eating Disorder Recovery Tips From A Dietitian

 anorexia feelings infographic

-Coping With Eating Disorders
+Coping With Eating Disorder Recovery

 When you have an eating disorder, recovery can sometimes feel impossible.
 Give yourself grace in the process.
 It will take time to heal your relationship with food and your body image.